oasrcode/UT4-Game/README.md

 ```
 ### Deployment
 ***
-Open the project with unity hub
+* Open the project with unity hub.
+* In te assets folder go to Scenes and double clic on the scene named Menu.
+* Go to Game View and change the resolution to FullHD (1920x1080)
+* And now the project its ready to be tested.

+### How to play